 - Warm the milk: transfer the milk, the butter, the olive oil, the salt and the nutmeg to a small pot and heat until the butter is melted and the mixture is very warm.
 Keep it warm until you add it to the potatoes.

-- Add the grated cheese and the milk mixture gradually folding with a spatula until you get a creamy, silky consistency (you may not need all the milk, but you’ll notice that the potatoes as they sit will absorb a lot of liquid).
+- Add all of the grated cheese and then the milk mixture gradually folding with a spatula until you get a creamy, silky consistency (you may not need all the milk).
 Taste and adjust the salt.

 If you like this recipe, Pin it!